 Kentucky’s E the Profit Is Just Getting Started, and He Has a Lot to Prove.

 The Bluegrass State isn’t exactly the first place to come to people’s minds when discussing rising artists or musical talent.
 Still, rappers like Jack Harlow, EST Gee, and 2KBABY have proven musical talent within Kentucky’s borders.
-Another artist that has currently been generating a buzz is Northern Kentucky’s E The Profit.
+Another artist currently generating a buzz is Northern Kentucky’s E The Profit.

-At 22-years-old, E The Profit continues his journey of musical self-discovery and self-expression.
+At 22-years-old, E The Profit continues his musical self-discovery and self-expression journey.
 With a handful of singles out this year, including the praiseworthy track ‘Bluegrass,’ that essentially put him on my radar, E The Profit makes his formal introduction with his debut project ‘E For Effortless.‘ The eight-song project is filled to the brim with personal narratives and an astonishing amount of emotional depth that gives listeners a glimpse into the world of E The Profit.

 “When it comes to creating, I realized that if you only do what’s expected, you’ll never be able to reach your full potential.”